Anti-social behaviour and breaches of contract

 “My tenant has a dog.
 Neighbours have complained it is constantly barking and disturbing them.
 Is there anything I can do?”

-- There is a usually a reason why a dog is constantly barking, and it can be solved.
-Dogs may bark incessantly because they are lonely or bored.
-Or they may have a medical problem.
+- There is usually a reason why a dog is constantly barking, such as loneliness or boredom or they may have a medical problem.
 The dog may also benefit from some formal training.

-- If there is continuing evidence of nuisance the council’s Dog Warden will usually visit the dog owner.
-The warden will spend time with them, assessing the situation and giving advice.
+- If there is continuing evidence of nuisance the council’s Dog Warden can visit the dog owner.
+The warden will spend time with them, assessing the situation and give advice.
 They will also check the animal is not being neglected.

 - If the owner does not cooperate and the problem persists, the council can issue a Noise Abatement Notice.
-If this notice is ignored, and the nuisance continues legal will be taken.
+If this notice is ignored, and the nuisance continues legal action may be taken.

 “My tenant has got a pet which is breach of contract.
 They are a good tenant, but I feel uneasy about this.”

-- There are a number of ways a tenant can demonstrate they are and will be a responsible pet owner:
+There are several ways a tenant can demonstrate they are and will be a responsible pet owner:

 - They can produce a pet CV .
 This would include the contact details of their veterinary practice, proof of microchipping, details of vaccinations, flea and worming treatments, any training courses attended, and someone who can care for their pet in an emergency.